vmware-tanzu/velero/design/cli-install-changes.md

 ```
      set
         --default mapStringString                         sets the list of unique volume providers and default volume snapshot location (provider1:location-01,provider2:location-02,...)
-(NEW, -- was `server --efault-volume-snapshot-locations; could be set as an annotation on the VSL)
+(NEW, -- was `server --default-volume-snapshot-locations; could be set as an annotation on the VSL)

       create                                              NAME [flags]
         --default                                         Sets these new locations to be the new default snapshot locations.
 Default is false.
 (NEW)